What is tetralogy of Fallot?

 In most cases, the defect is severe enough at birth that lack of oxygen causes a bluish tint (cyanosis) to develop in a baby’s skin, lips and fingernails.
 Cyanosis usually gets progressively worse over the first few weeks of life, and tetralogy of Fallot usually is diagnosed quite early, although it can go undiagnosed for a few months or even up to several years.

 What are the treatment options for tetralogy of Fallot?

 There is no medical treatment for tetralogy of Fallot.
 The structural abnormalities in the heart require surgical correction.
 In most cases, infants undergo the operation within the first year of life.

-In children, the first step is usually palliative surgery to improve the blood flow to the lungs without directly repairing the structural defects.
-Palliative surgery usually involves some type of shunt to increase blood flow to the lungs and possibly a valve repair or a closure of the ventricular septal defect.
-These techniques can relieve symptoms for a number of years, until more definitive repair surgery can be performed.
+The first step in children may be palliative surgery to correct the blood flow to the lungs without directly repairing the structural defects.
+Palliative surgery usually involves some type of shunt to increase blood flow to the lungs.
+These techniques can relieve symptoms for a number of years, well into adulthood until more definitive repair surgery can be performed.

 What type of ongoing care is necessary for an adult who has had surgical repair of tetralogy of Fallot?